 Free Summer Sports and Outdoor Programs in NYC for Kids

 Of course, registering for these free summer sports programs takes a little legwork and (since many are first come, first served) punctuality.
 We've got the scoop on free summer sports in NYC and how your kids can vie for spots.
-You can find more no-cost activities in our Free in NYC Guide, or check out these free or inexpensive summer camp options around NYC.
+You can find more no-cost activities in our Free in NYC Guide, or check out these free and inexpensive summer camp options around NYC.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.